Death to Cluster Models; Long Live Context Encoders

 Rare cell types / diseases / risk factors

-Let’s pre-define our MSE evaluation metric and visualization
+Let’s quickly define our evaluation metric (mean squared error) and visualization

 mse = lambda true, pred: ((true - pred)**2).mean()